 Windows to the side, steps up into what was the safe but no longer is so.
 Just storage.
 Just off the entrance hall is an entertaining room.

 With windows to Princess Road with door on one side to the court and a huge window.

 Another huge room with two windows to Princess Road, a huge double door leads onto the courtyard.
 It is worth noting like many of the rooms this one is 11ft high.
 Some 15ft high.

 Stairs to the top and a little window to the side.

 4.88m x 6.71m (16 x 22)

-As you come from the landing at the side this area preceeds the ballroom with a built in bar and then around into the ballroom.
+As you come from the landing at the side this area precedes the ballroom with a built in bar with pulled down shutters and then around into the ballroom.

 17.53m x 6.71m approximately 4.57m high (57'6 x 22

 Ballroom with a sprung dance floor, built in seating, fantastic windows, superb lighting all original, built in stage and disco box in the corner and some of the lighting has been sourced from the original Winter Gardens and restored also from the Lifeboat Hotel and restored.

 3.81m x 4.27m (12'6 x 14)